 For Exercises 19 to 21 and Activity 5, the code and the resulting output have been loaded in a Jupyter Notebook that can be found at http://bit.ly/2GI7fJB.
 You can scroll to the appropriate section within the Jupyter Notebook to locate the exercise or activity of choice.

-Start a new notebook for this chapter.
-To begin with, load all the packages that we've been using, and an additional one, graphviz, so that we can visualize decision trees:
+Load several of the packages that we've been using, and an additional one, graphviz, so that we can visualize decision trees:

 import numpy as np #numerical computation